VelonSocks

 First Decision

 Use a compact size structure with predictable reorders.
-Adult M and L usually do most of the work, with S and XL added only as needed.
+Adult M and L usually do most of the work, with S and XL added as needed.

 Bias the assortment toward the market you sell into.
-Packaging clarity matters as much as the actual fit because unclear labels create returns.
+Packaging clarity matters as much as actual fit because unclear labels create returns.

 Core Table